 Next, I think the name of the book isn’t quite appropriate.
 In my opinion, “On Becoming Toke Makinwa” should have been more wholesome, particularly with respect to her career, how she achieved relative success, and how things are now, a year after the scandal.
 This title makes it seem like the difficult marriage defined her completely, which just isn’t true.
 She had become Toke Makinwa the On-air personality, TV host and vlogger before the scandal.

 I like that Toke took responsibility for the mess her marriage became because of the resentment she carried.
-I like her more for admitting to not cooking, and for seeing the counselor and trying to make the marriage work.
+I like her more for admitting to not cooking, and for seeing the counsellor and trying to make the marriage work.
 She doesn’t endorse divorce but insists that the success of every relationship or home is a responsibility of both partners.

-Also interesting is the fact that Maje did not proposed to Toke, or at least that part appears to have been left out of the story.
+Also interesting is the fact that Maje did not propose to Toke, or at least that part appears to have been left out of the story.
 It’s a big moment to leave out of such a detailed love story.

 Finally, this book focuses on telling her side of “the story“.
 The contents of the book tell a lot, perhaps even too much.
-But having been subject to the court of public opinion for over a year, I’d say she did well in her defense.
+But having been subject to the court of public opinion for over a year, I’d say she did well in her defence.
 Nevertheless, it would be interesting to hear Maje’s side of the story as well as Anita’s.

 There are concerns about Maje suing for defamation of character, or at least claiming some of the proceeds of the book, but I don’t know what legal or copyright rules hold in this situation and Maje is yet to make a statement with respect to this book and its contents.